 Some of the characteristics of high performing teams include:

-- A shared vision: all team members share the same vision and are focused on achieving the same end-goal.
+- Shared vision: All team members focus on achieving the same end-goal.

-- Team trust: the team exhibits strong teamwork capabilities based on a deep trust and mutual respect for each other.
+- Team trust: The team exhibits strong teamwork and mutual respect for each other.

-- Identifiable roles: every member knows exactly where their team fits in the broader business context, and what is expected of each individual to reach the common goal.
+- Identifiable roles: Every member knows exactly where their team fits in the broader business context, and what is expected of each individual.

-- Decentralized hierarchy: the role of the team leader is to serve and to answer the team’s needs, ensuring there are no impediments to reaching the end goal.
-Decisions are made by reaching a team consensus, or by the team lead after discussions with the team.
+- Decentralized hierarchy: Team leaders support the team and address its needs, ensuring there are no impediments to reaching the end goal.
+Decisions are made by consensus, or by the team lead after open and frank discussions.

 The question is, how do you get there?
 Moreover, how do you get there quickly?
-In a world that expects everything on demand and where projects are delivered with the speed of low-code, you don’t have the luxury of time so you need to build your high performing team quickly.
+In a world that expects everything on demand, and you don’t have the luxury of time, you need to use low-code to build your high performing team quickly.

 Building a High-Performing Team

 To build a high-performing team, you need to provide yourself with a little time to observe and listen to your team.
 Study the interactions and see who is working well together and who needs encouragement.
 Who is loud and who is quiet?
-Do you have a mood hoover (I’ll get to these in a bit)?
+Do you have someone that sucks the mood out of a room?
 Do you have an idealist you need to anchor?
 A thinker who needs to be nurtured?
 How do the team members handle stress?
 Can they take responsibility and ownership?
 Are there members who need a figurative hug or active encouragement?
 Harness your empathy and social skills and interact with the team to work them out.

 Once you have established your team’s characters, strengths and weaknesses it will be easier for you to successfully build a team that is high performing.
-To give you a head start, one thing I do, that I’ve found to be very effective, is to have a quick kick-off session that’s fairly relaxed and conversational.
+A quick kick-off session that’s fairly relaxed and conversational can help.
 Give the team an insight into you and seek the same in return.
-Asking somewhat innocuous questions like “What did you want to be when you grew up?” can kick-start some insightful conversations.
+Asking somewhat innocuous questions like “What did you want to be when you grew up?” can prompt some insightful conversations.
 Don’t make it like an interview or one of those awful ice-breakers that so often start training sessions; just have a chat and let the conversation flow.
 You’ll get a good initial sense of the team that way.

 Lesson 2: Lead With Your Team

-The question here is: how do you win your team over and get them to trust and follow your lead?
-I have three basic “rules” that I live by and always let my team see them from day one on any project.
+So, how do you win your team over and get them to trust and follow your lead?
+These three rules can help.

 Rule #1: Be Honest